gsinghjay/zodiac-engine/memory-bank/activeContext.md

   - Added monospace formatting for ASCII tables
   - Added download and print options for reports
   - Styled with Bootstrap for consistent appearance
+  - Added explanatory notes for special house systems like Whole Sign

 - **Web Routes for Interpretation**:
   - Added /interpret-chart/{chart_id} endpoint for generating interpretations